 The Water and Carbon Group designs, builds and operates wastewater treatment systems using innovative systems with low energy and sustainable engineered solutions.
 The Water and Carbon Group received both an investment and a follow-on investment from the BDF.

 GO1 operates a learning management system which helps organisations deliver compliance to their staff and volunteers.
-Go1 successfully exited the Fund in 2017.
+GO1 exited the Fund in 2017.

 PlantMiner Group operates an online marketplace that provides construction companies with a cloud-based supplier engagement and procurement platform for plant and equipment and other key resources.